 Welcome to Boundless Biker

-I am Alex, and I am currently on the road somewhere in between Prudhoe Bay, in Alaska and Ushuaia, the capital of Tierra del Fuego, in Argentina.
+I am Alex, and I am currently on the road somewhere in between Alaska, U.S. and Tierra del Fuego, Argentina.

 As a teenager, I have already been inspired by Heinz Helfgen’s travelogue entitled “Ich radle um die Welt” [trans: I am cycling around the world].
 Since then, a long-distance bicycle journey has been one of my biggest dreams.
 This, I reckon, is one of the myriad of reasons why I am where I am right now – cycling the great Pan-American Highway.